designstem/projects/colorblindness/index-05-contrast-and-harmony.md

 &nbsp;

-~**Johannes Itten**, who taught at Bauhaus, tried to describe the relationship of colors and defined seven different color contrasts.
-Find out about the definitions and examples of these contrasts online.
-How do they work?
-Which effect do they have?~
+~**Johannes Itten**, who taught at Bauhaus between 1919 and 1923, tried to describe the relationship of colors and defined seven different color contrasts.
+In 1961, he also designed his famous color wheel, which you have probably already seen at some point.
+By using this color wheel, you can describe all of his contrasts.~

+#### Tasks

+1. ~Find out about the definitions and examples of the following contrasts online.~
+2. ~Find out how these contrasts work and which effect they have.~

 ##### 1. Contrast of hue